bitzlato/valera/README.md

 1. Add `PRODUCTION_HOST` and `STAGING_HOST` to `.envrc`
 2. Initialize directory and configs structure on the server

-> bundle exec cap $STAGE systemd:puma:setup systemd:sidekiq:setup master_key:setup
+> bundle exec cap $STAGE systemd:puma:setup master_key:setup

 3. Add env varliables to the server .env file